prosodylab/prosodylabDatasets/README.md

 # prosodylabDatasets

-Datasets from prosodylab: tapping, givenness, and trueAlternatives
+R package with datasets from prosodylab: tapping, givenness, and trueAlternatives

 **Installation**: